nealbarshes/nealbarshes.github.io/Team/OrientationStudents/index.md

 1. **Direct Observation (DO):** A BCM faculty surgeon observing you listening to Doppler signals in the foot by the faculty.
 Can be done in the operating room or in clinic.
 The direct observation of a complete history and physical will be done on your three-week general/pediatric surgery rotation, _not_ on this specialty surgery rotation.
 2. **Midpoint feedback:** provide midpoint feedback in the early part of the second week with a staff you have spent most time, followed by another evaluation at the end of your rotation.
 3. **ART:** If not completed by your ACTA team, them please ensure to complete one with Dr. Hansraj.
 Please present a patient with a focus on the assessment and plan.
 This includes three top differential diagnses with reasoning and management, starting from most likely to least likely.

 ### Recommended supplemental reading:

-Week	Topic	pages  from Surgery: A Case Based Clinical Review	Additional resources
 1. [Lower extremity peripheral artery disease, including claudication,	 primer by Dr. Barshes](https://nam10.safelinks.protection.outlook.com/?url=https%3A%2F%2Fnealbarshes.github.io%2FPAD%2F&data=05%7C02%7Cnbarshes%40bcm.edu%7C016ed56e732f4562c22608deaaa3147d%7Ca83dba53124d4d3288f0b72889a9e926%7C0%7C0%7C639135814562715078%7CUnknown%7CTWFpbGZsb3d8eyJFbXB0eU1hcGkiOnRydWUsIlYiOiIwLjAuMDAwMCIsIlAiOiJXaW4zMiIsIkFOIjoiTWFpbCIsIldUIjoyfQ%3D%3D%7C0%7C%7C%7C&sdata=ulSUUHdc8UzB6uWq93qGMihGL%2BXfZPgk5IRU5szmQ9Q%3D&reserved=0)
 2. [Aneurysms of the thoracic and abdominal aorta: APDVS Medical Student Chapter by Dr. Greenleaf](https://nam10.safelinks.protection.outlook.com/?url=https%3A%2F%2Fapdvsebook.quarto.pub%2Fthe-apdvs-medical-student-curriculum%2FAAA2.html&data=05%7C02%7Cnbarshes%40bcm.edu%7C016ed56e732f4562c22608deaaa3147d%7Ca83dba53124d4d3288f0b72889a9e926%7C0%7C0%7C639135814562739178%7CUnknown%7CTWFpbGZsb3d8eyJFbXB0eU1hcGkiOnRydWUsIlYiOiIwLjAuMDAwMCIsIlAiOiJXaW4zMiIsIkFOIjoiTWFpbCIsIldUIjoyfQ%3D%3D%7C0%7C%7C%7C&sdata=5HxjsVJDa6NktsqtqyPXRzoUv43RzgQuO1bbPEdY2h8%3D&reserved=0)

 #### Actively participate to optimize your learning in the operating room by:
 1. Asking questions based on what you’ve read about the pathology, the management, post-operative complications.
 2. Finding out how to help with patient positioning and preparation, including Foley catheter placement (if done as part of the operation).
 3. Helping retract and cut sutures.
 Ask about closing skin incisions that are not in the groin or an area with a prosthetic vascular graft.
 Note: Best if you practice outside the operating room, then demonstrate your knot-tying ability to the attending surgeon before the case will optimize your opportunities for closing incisions.
 4. Identifying educational and/or technical objectives for each case.
 Outstanding students will often work with the fellows or faculty to identify educational or technical objectives before every case.

-5. Note: Wear the two-piece (wrap-around style) lead aprons and a thyroid shield for any case involving fluoroscopic imaging.
+**Note:** Wear the two-piece (wrap-around style) lead aprons and a thyroid shield for any case involving fluoroscopic imaging.
 Even though the contemporary imaging equipment and the multiple additional safeguards we use reduce radiation exposure to very low levels, these two-piece lead aprons give you circumferential coverage – in contrast to the older one-piece (apron-style) lead aprons that are still occasionally found in our operating rooms.
 Use the aprons that are labelled “vascular trainee”; do not use one with someone else’s name labelled.
 We have plenty of lead aprons; if you don’t see one available, please ask!

 #### Actively participate to optimize your learning in the clinic by:
-6. Seeing a patient with the resident, present a verbal summary of the history and exam findings to an attending surgeon.
+1. Seeing a patient with the resident, present a verbal summary of the history and exam findings to an attending surgeon.
-7. Writing an “OCL History/Physical” note, review it with an attending surgeon, and ask for feedback.
+2. Writing an “OCL History/Physical” note, review it with an attending surgeon, and ask for feedback.
-8. Noting that much of the evaluation we are asked to complete at the end of your rotation focuses on your ability to elicit a surgical history, perform and interpret physical exam findings, give verbal presentations, write clear notes, and communicate effectively, so being involved in this on a daily basis will give us plenty of opportunities for feedback and evaluation.
+3. Noting that much of the evaluation we are asked to complete at the end of your rotation focuses on your ability to elicit a surgical history, perform and interpret physical exam findings, give verbal presentations, write clear notes, and communicate effectively, so being involved in this on a daily basis will give us plenty of opportunities for feedback and evaluation.
 Outstanding students know all the details of the patients they see in the clinic.

 #### Actively participating to optimize your learning on the surgical units, on rounds, etc.

-9. Talking to your senior resident to identify two inpatients you can follow closely; read about their pathology and management, write notes, and be involved in formulating the plan of care.
+1. Talking to your senior resident to identify two inpatients you can follow closely; read about their pathology and management, write notes, and be involved in formulating the plan of care.
-10. Spending additional time in the afternoon further understanding your patients and their management by: talking with them further to get more detailed history; reading about their pathology or management; reviewing their imaging (Vista function in CPRS/Tools); and writing progress notes (which can supplement the note written by the resident).
+2. Spending additional time in the afternoon further understanding your patients and their management by: talking with them further to get more detailed history; reading about their pathology or management; reviewing their imaging (Vista function in CPRS/Tools); and writing progress notes (which can supplement the note written by the resident).
-11. Seeing consults with the on-call resident and present to the on-call attending surgeon.
+3. Seeing consults with the on-call resident and present to the on-call attending surgeon.
-12. Presenting a brief summary of your inpatient(s) or consult(s) at the Morning Report.
-Again, much of the evaluation we are asked to complete at the end of your rotation focuses on your ability to give verbal presentations, write clear notes, and communicate effectively, Outstanding students know all the details of the inpatients they follow.
+4. Presenting a brief summary of your inpatient(s) or consult(s) at [morning report](https://nealbarshes.github.io/Team/OtherFiles/MorningReport.md).
+Again, much of the evaluation we are asked to complete at the end of your rotation focuses on your ability to give verbal presentations, write clear notes, and communicate effectively. <u>Outstanding students know all the details of the inpatients they follow</u>.

 Good luck on your rotation!
 We are looking forward to working with you.
 Please contact us with any questions or feedback.

 **Natasha Hansraj, M.D.**